Julianne Hough Flaunts Her Legs & Abs In A Skimpy Two Piece In New Photo

-Julianne Hough is putting her dancer’s body on display in a new photos shared via her Instagram page this week.
-Heavy reports that the star was showing off her seriously toned abs and legs in the new snap she uploaded to her account, which showed her relaxing while showing off a little skin in a matching two piece.
+Julianne Hough is putting her dancer’s body on display in new photos shared via her Instagram page this week.
+Heavy reports that the star was showing off her seriously toned abs and legs in the new snap she uploaded to her account, as she relaxed while showing off a little skin in a matching two-piece.

-The new photo uploaded to Julianne’s account on August 20 which showed her laying back while taking in the view at a tropical location.
+Julianne laid on her back while taking in the view at a tropical location in the photo posted August 20.

-Though her face was turned away from the camera, the former Dancing with the Stars professional dancer and judge put her abs in profile in the photo while also revealing her huge diamond engagement ring on her ring finger from husband Brooks Laich.
+Though her face was turned away from the camera, the former Dancing with the Stars champion and judge put her abs in profile in the photo while also revealing her huge diamond engagement ring from husband Brooks Laich.

-Julianne had her blonde hair tied up into two buns on the top of her head in the photo and was rocking big hoop earrings and shades as she enjoyed a little down time.
+Julianne had her blonde hair tied up into two buns and was rocking big hoop earrings and shades as she enjoyed a little downtime.

-But while she was revealing her seriously toned body in the snap, Hough also shared an inspiring message for her 4.3 million followers in the caption.
+But while she was revealing her tight body in the snap, Hough also shared an inspiring message for her 4.3 million followers in the caption.

 “We have the power within us to create whatever life we want!
 We may have our ups and downs and not know ‘how’ to do it, but that doesn’t mean we aren’t worth it,” Hough told her millions of followers.